Multivariate backtests and copulas for risk evaluation: In-sample evaluation of copula

 For both tests, the $p$-values give the probability that a value as large as $S_n^\Pi$ or $\sigma_\text{tile, emp}$ is obtained by chance.
 The hypothesis of a uniform distribution can be rejected when this probability is too small, typically at the 5\% level.

 The results of the Rosenblatt transform and the corresponding statistical tests is conveniently summarized in figure~\ref{fig:probtilesIN} for our DAX-DJIA example.
-In this example, the test does not reject the hypothesis of independence for the in-trf-copula at a 5\% level.
-This $p$-value validates the choice of a Student copula to describe the distribution of probtiles.
+In this example, the test does not reject the hypothesis of independence for the in-trf-copula at a 5\% level, hence does not reject using a Student copula to describe the distribution of probtiles.

 In order to summarize the computations, the sequence of transformations that have been used are